 Virginia has plenty of water for waterfalls.
 On the average, over 40 inches of rain falls each year across the state.
 Some is absorbed by vegetation and evaporates (actually, "transpires") from leaves and needles.
-The cooling effect of evapotranspiration is what keeps temperatures from reaching above 100 degrees on most summer days in Virginia.2 Water that evaporates won't run downhill and over a waterfall, of course.
-The volume of Virginia waterfalls might be less impressive in August than in April, but few streams dry up completely in normal years.
+The cooling effect of evapotranspiration is what keeps temperatures from reaching above 100 degrees on most summer days in Virginia.
+The evaporating spray at waterfalls creates the same cooling effect.2

-However, to make a waterfall in Virginia, you also need bedrock that resists erosion.
 The bedrock of the Coastal Plain consists of weakly-consolidated sediments.
 Streams crossing the bluffs quickly etch a valley into the soft rock, rather than form an impressive waterfall.
-Tidewater Virginia has gullies, rather than waterfalls, where streams cut through clay/sand sediments.
+The soft formations in Tidewater Virginia form gullies rather than waterfalls, wherever streams cut through clay and sand sediments.

-At the Fall Line, however, all three ingredients are present for making waterfalls.
-Over about a mile, Virginia rivers drop 50-80 feet in elevation from the Piedmont to sea level.
-The bedrock of the Piedmont (unlike the Coastal Plain) is hard, metamorphic rock which is resistant to erosion.
+At the Fall Line, however, all three ingredients are present for making waterfalls where Virginia rivers drop 50-100 feet in elevation from the Piedmont to sea level.
+Unlike the sediments on the Coastal Plain, the bedrock of the Piedmont is hard, metamorphic rock which is resistant to erosion.